meenakshisl/ockam/documentation/architecture/messaging/Pipes_Directory.md

 - Delivery is at-least-once with possible duplicates

 Error tolerance:
-- Delivery tolerates failures in the route from Sender to Receiver as long as Receiver is accessible via Receiver route.
+- Delivery tolerates failures in the route from Sender to Receiver as long as Receiver is accessible via Receiver route
-- Delivery does not tolerate failures in the Sender worker.
+- Delivery does not tolerate failures in the Sender worker
 - Delivery tolerates failures in the Receiver worker

 ### Re-send pipe with multiple unconfirmed messages

-Same behaviour as for [resend pipe](Pipes_Directory.md#re-send-pipe), but instead of buffering unsent messages and waiting for confirm
-Sender sends all messages and tracks multiple unconfirmed messages.
+Same behaviour as for [resend pipe](Pipes_Directory.md#re-send-pipe), but instead of buffering unsent messages and waiting for confirm, Sender sends all messages and tracks multiple unconfirmed messages.

 <img src="./images/resend_multi_pipe.jpg" width="100%">